Rhodesian Bush War: Military pressure

-The larger problem was that by 1979, combined ZIPRA and ZANLA strength inside Rhodesia totalled at least 12,500 guerrillas and it was evident that insurgents were entering the country at a faster rate than the Rhodesian forces could kill or capture.
-In addition, 22,000 ZIPRA and 16,000 ZANLA fighters remained uncommitted outside the country.
+The larger problem was that by 1979, combined ZIPRA and ZANLA strength inside Rhodesia totalled at least 12,500 guerrillas and it was evident that insurgents were entering the country at a faster rate than the Rhodesian forces could kill or capture; 22,000 ZIPRA and 16,000 ZANLA fighters remained uncommitted outside the country.
 Joshua Nkomo's ZIPRA forces were preparing their forces in Zambia with the intent of confronting the Rhodesians through a conventional invasion.
 Whether such an invasion could have been successful in the short term against the well trained Rhodesian army and air force is questionable.
 However, what was clear was that the insurgency was growing in strength daily and the ability of the security forces to continue to control the entire country was coming under serious challenge.

 By putting the civilian population at risk, ZIPRA and the ZANLA had been particularly effective in creating conditions that accelerated white emigration.
 This not only seriously undermined the morale of the white population, it was also gradually reducing the availability of trained reserves for the army and the police.
 The economy was also suffering badly from the war; the Rhodesian GDP consistently declined in the late 1970s.

 Politically, the Rhodesians were therefore pinning all their hopes on the "internal" political settlement that had been negotiated with moderate black nationalist leaders in 1978 and its ability to achieve external recognition and support.
 This internal settlement led to the creation of Zimbabwe-Rhodesia under a new constitution in 1979.